lizxue/Battleship-Project/README.md

 the other player’s ships.
 5. The first player to sink all of their opponent’s ships wins the game.

-See spec for more details of the game implementation requirements.
+See Proj3_spec for more details of the game implementation requirements.